mariherigstad/mariherigstad.github.io/people.md

 title: People
 ---

+## Collaborations
+We work with the Moosavi lab at Oxford Brookes University on cardio-, cerebrovascular and behavioural impact of cigarette and e-cigarette smoking, and with the Robbins lab at the University of Oxford on respiratory correlates of the same.
+We also work with <a href="https://www.shu.ac.uk/about-us/our-people/staff-profiles/prachi-stafford">Dr Prachi Stafford</a> at Sheffield Hallam University to develop techniques for looking at carbon monoxide impact in cell monolayers and tissues, and colleagues in the Biomolecular Research Centre (<a href="https://www.shu.ac.uk/research/specialisms/biomolecular-sciences-research-centre">BMRC</a>) at Sheffield Hallam University on select smaller projects.

 ## Current students
 BSc and Erasmus students working on final year projects.
 Projects include investigating the impact of carbon monoxide on an avian model of development, developing an exposure chamber for carbon monoxide exposure of tissues and cells, analysing the impact of carbon monoxide on reaction time, autonomic control and cognitive processing, and studying the effect of carbon monoxide on markers of cerebrovascular disease in a population of smokers (the latter in collaboration with Oxford Brookes University).